-I graduated from Utah Valley University with a bachelor's degree in Business/Marketing Education and currently working on a Master of Education degree from UVU.
-For my graduate studies, I am been working on improving the computer science curriculum for UVU PREP program and working as a liaison for UVU's CREATE Lab, which allows me to provide professional development for teachers and STEM learning opportunities for kids throughout the State of Utah.
+I graduated from Utah Valley University with both my undergrad and masters degree.
+For my graduate studies, I wrote the computer science curriculum for UVU PREP program improving the computer science curriculum for UVU PREP program and working as a liaison for UVU's CREATE Lab, which allows me to provide professional development for teachers and STEM learning opportunities for kids throughout the State of Utah.

 I've had a strong interest towards computers since I was in high school, which has led to a passion for them.
 Because of this passion I have spent the last three years earning endorsements that have allow me to teach computer science and IT related courses.
 While at SHS I have worked to build a strong computer science/IT culture for all students by showing them that computer science is more than just sitting in front of a computer screen and typing line-after-line of code.

 I have strongly developed the belief that computer science in a strong tool that can be used to teach student the skills they need in life.
 This ideal has been around for a longer then we realize.
 Dr. Grace Hooper, a Rear Admiral in the United States Navy stated: "Programming is more than an important practical art.
 It is also a gigantic undertaking in the foundations of knowledge."
 I understand that not all student will become a computer scientist.
 However, I truly believe that programming is key foundation to teach student the skill they will need to succeed in the 21st century world.